Admissions Requirements for Acupuncture and Chinese Medicine

 Animal/Vertebrate, General Biology/Zoology or Microbiology – no lab required.
 The Biology requirement can be taken either as a prerequisite or while in the program as a co-requisite to be completed by the end of the second trimester.
 Survey courses will not be counted.

 English, Composition, Literature or Speech

 General Psychology, Principles of Psychology or Introductory Psychology.

 Philosophy, Religion, General Humanities, Art History, Music History, Psychology, Sociology, Anthropology, History, Political Science or Economics courses are acceptable.
-Business courses and studio courses in art or music may not be used to meet this distribution requirement.
+Business courses may not be used to meet this distribution requirement.

 You must meet all additional qualifications.
-These qualifications assist you in progressing through the curriculum and clinical training in a Traditional Chinese Medicine program.
+These qualifications assist you in progressing through the curriculum and clinical training in a Master’s-level Acupuncture program.

 4. Admission application

 Students are encouraged to apply early.
 However, we continue to take applications if spots are available.

 Note to applicants: Admission is competitive and enrollment is limited.
 Satisfying the minimum requirements does not guarantee admission.
 Transfer students from other Traditional Chinese Medicine schools who meet NWHSU’s admission requirements can be accommodated.